kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 5. **DIGITISE**: Clicking the `DIGITISE` button initiates the process of mapping parcel boundaries.
 This step is essential for geospatial data.

-6. **UPLOAD**: The `UPLOAD` it is used for creating parcel boundaries using the supported formats: zip, json, geojson, gpkg, kml (CRS 4326).
+6. **UPLOAD**: The `UPLOAD` is used for creating parcel boundaries using the supported formats: zip, json, geojson, gpkg, kml (CRS 4326).

-7. **SAVE PROPERTY INFORMATION**: If the user need to update or modify property information, the user can click the `SAVE PROPERTY INFORMATION` button to make changes to the property-level information.
+7. **SAVE PROPERTY INFORMATION**: If the user needs to update or modify property information, the user can click the `SAVE PROPERTY INFORMATION` button to make changes to the property-level information.

-Completing Step 2 ensures that the users dataset is comprehensive and includes detailed information about individual parcels within the property.
+Completing Step 2 ensures that the user's dataset is comprehensive and includes detailed information about individual parcels within the property.
 This data is essential for various analyses and property management tasks.

 ## Select parcel using select button

 ![Select button](./img/panel-5.png)

-1. **Select parcel**: Zoom in the map until parcels are visible once the user able to see the parcels select parcels.
+1. **Select parcel**: Zoom in the map until parcels are visible, once the user is able to see the parcels they can select parcels.

-2. **Cancel**: User can cancel the selection of the parcel using this button.
+2. **Cancel**: Users can cancel the selection of the parcel using this button.

 3. **Save Boundary**: Click on `SAVE BOUNDARY` button to save the boundaries.
 After saving the boundary the user will be able to see the selected parcel id and its type.

 ## Select parcel using the digitise button

 The `DIGITISE` button is a powerful tool that allows the user to digitise parcel boundaries.
-When the user click the `DIGITISE` button, the user will see a set of options on the left top of the map, giving the user full control over the digitisation process.
+When the user clicks the `DIGITISE` button, they will see a set of options on the left top of the map, giving the user full control over the digitisation process.
 These options are essential for mapping out parcel boundaries accurately.

 ### Digitisation Options

 ![Digitisation Options](./img/panel-6.png)

-1. **Digitise**: By click on `DIGITISE`  button, the user will see a set of options on the left top of the map to digitise the boundaries.
+1. **Digitise**: By clicking on the `DIGITISE`  button, the user will see a set of options on the left top of the map to digitise the boundaries.

 2. **Polygon tool**: By clicking on the `Polygon tool Icon` the user can choose a specific area on the map.
-This selection is used to outline the boundaries of the parcel the user digitising.
+This selection is used to outline the boundaries of the parcel that the user digitising.

-3. **Delete Icon**: The `Delete Icon` is for removing or deleting any selected area that the user no longer need.
-This option allows the user to make adjustments as the user digitise.
+3. **Delete Icon**: The `Delete Icon` is for removing or deleting any selected area that the user no longer needs.
+This option allows the user to make adjustments as they digitise.

 4. **Save Icon**: Click on the `Save Icon` to save the selected area as a digitised parcel boundary.
-This is a critical step to preserve the boundaries the user have defined.
+This is a critical step to preserve the boundaries the user has defined.

-5. **Cross Icon**: The `Cross Icon` is used to cancel or discard any digitisation progress if the user need to start over or abandon the current selection.
+5. **Cross Icon**: The `Cross Icon` is used to cancel or discard any digitisation progress if the user needs to start over or abandon the current selection.

 6. **Digitised parcel**: Digitised parcel is shown.

-7. **Save boundary**: After the user have successfully digitised and outlined the parcel boundary using the above options, the user can finalise the process by clicking the `SAVE BOUNDARY` button.
-This saves the digitised boundary and incorporates it into the users property's data.
+7. **Save boundary**: After the user has successfully digitised and outlined the parcel boundary using the above options, they can finalise the process by clicking the `SAVE BOUNDARY` button.
+This saves the digitised boundary and incorporates it into the user's property's data.

 By utilising the digitisation options, the user can accurately define parcel boundaries, which is essential for geospatial data and mapping applications.
 This tool provides the user with the flexibility to create precise boundaries and make adjustments as needed during the digitisation process.

 ## Upload parcel using the upload data button

 The `UPLOAD` button is a pivotal element of the `DATA UPLOAD`, allowing the user to upload essential data for parcel boundaries.
 By clicking this button, the user initiate the data upload process, which includes defining parcel boundaries and saving them.
-Here is a step-by-step guide on how to use this feature:
+Here is a step-by-step explanation of this feature:

 ### Uploading Data

 ![Upload Popup](./img/panel-7.png)

-1. **Upload**: Click on the `UPLOAD` button, and a popup window will open, providing the user with options for uploading data.
+1. **Upload**: Clicking on the `UPLOAD` button will open a popup window, providing the user with options for uploading data.

 The popup window includes the following components:

-2. **Browse**: Click on the `Browse` and select the file or files the user want to upload.
+2. **Browse**: Clicking on the `Browse` button and allows the user to select the file(s) they want to upload.
 Supported formats include zip, json, geojson, gpkg, kml (CRS 4326).
 These files typically contain geospatial data, and the user will use them to define parcel boundaries.

-3. **Upload Files**: After the user have selected the appropriate files, click the `Upload Files` button to begin the data upload process.
+3. **Upload Files**: After the user has selected the appropriate files, they can click on the `Upload Files` button to begin the data upload process.
 This action will upload and process the selected data.

-4. **Cancel**: If the user decide not to proceed with the data upload, the user can click the `Cancel` button to close the popup window.
+4. **Cancel**: If the user decides not to proceed with the data upload, they can click on the `Cancel` button to close the popup window.

-5. **SAVE BOUNDARY**: By clicking the `SAVE BOUNDARY` button.
-This action will store the boundary and incorporate it into the users property's dataset.
+5. **SAVE BOUNDARY**: By clicking the `SAVE BOUNDARY` button, the user can store the boundary and incorporate it into their property's dataset.

-By following these steps, the user can effectively upload data, define parcel boundaries, and save them within the `DATA UPLOAD`.
-This feature is crucial for geospatial data and mapping applications, ensuring the users data is accurate and complete.
+The `DATA UPLOAD` feature is crucial for geospatial data and mapping applications, ensuring the users data is accurate and complete.

 ### After selecting the parcel